TheBizii/PORA_projekt/mqtt_server/README.md

-First, run a broker: node broker.js
-Second, run a client: node client.js
+First install packages with npm i, then, run a broker: node broker.js after, run a client: node client.js